benfarrant/papers/journal.md

 # Methodology
 We used an AMS (Allan et al, 1999) to measure particle mass and chemical composition.

+#Results
+We observed particle growth through coagulation and report the changing chemical composition with age in the atmosphere.

 # Conclusions
 We made some groundbreaking discovery, aren't we great.
 There's more to do, give us more funding.